LottieDeane/Bin-Sentry-/README.md

 # Bin-Sentry-
-Opensource designs and code for the bin sentry
+Open source designs and code for the bin sentry